lukaskierzek/cargo_app/README.md

 For the next application launch, use the command ```docker compose up```.

+To sign in to the site use the user to sign in to admin.

 If you want to connect to the database use the command ```sh scripts/connect_to_database.sh```.

 If you want to enter to webpage type ```localhost:80```.